percona/everest-doc/docs/use/database_view.md

 The **Backups** tab lists all the backups created for the database.
 This includes the exact date and time when each backup was taken, providing you with a clear overview of the backup history for the database.

-The **Backups** tab also displays all active schedules for the database.
-You can edit or delete schedules by clicking the ellipsis (...) menu next to the database and selecting either **Edit** or **Delete**.
+Click the ellipsis (...) menu next to the database and you can:

-Using the backups that you have created, you can:

 - [Restore the backup to database](../use/RestoreBackup.md#RestoreBackup).